Community Safety

 Reed College Emergency Response Plan

-The College's response to a major crisis will be conducted within the framework of this plan except when directed otherwise by the President or the President’s appointed representative.
+The College's response to likely or actual emergencies will be conducted within the framework of this plan except when directed otherwise by the President or the President’s appointed representative.
 The plan includes a chain of command that establishes decision-making authority during an emergency.

 Scope and Definition